 An annual review is performed on the experience of the Company to determine the appropriateness of the demographic assumptions used in calculating the BEL.

-The key assumptions underlying the calculation of the BEL at the reporting date are the lapse, expense and longevity rates.
+The key demographic assumptions at the reporting date include longevity and mortality, lapse/surrender and expenses.

 Key assumptions are derived with reference to the Company's past experience, layering in expert judgement where applicable.

-The Company closely monitors its expense basis and uses historic experience and the budgeting process to determine the future expense provisions.
+The Company closely monitors its expense basis and uses historic experience and the budgeting process to determine the appropriate allowance for future expense provisions.

-The discount rates used in the calculation of the Technical Provisions depend on the currency of the liabilities and the discount rate approach approved by the Board.
-For asset intensive business, the Company uses the Scenario Based Approach as described in the BMA's Guidance Note for Commercial Insurers and Groups (dated 30th November 2016), for all other business, risk-free rates are used.
+The discount rates used in the calculation of the Technical Provisions are dependent on the product type and the currency of the liabilities.
+For asset intensive business, the Company uses the Scenario Based Approach as described in the BMA's Guidance Note for Commercial Insurers and Groups (dated 30th November 2016).
+For all other business, risk-free rates are used.